DiligentGraphics/DiligentEngine/README.md

 cmake -D CMAKE_SYSTEM_NAME=WindowsStore -D CMAKE_SYSTEM_VERSION=10.0.16299.0 -H. -B./cmk_build/UWP64 -G "Visual Studio 15 2017 Win64"
 ```

-Set the desired project as startup project (by default, Atmosphere sample will be selected) and run it.
+Set the desired project as startup project (by default, GLTF Viewer will be selected) and run it.

 By default, appplications will run in D3D12 mode.
 You can select D3D11 or D3D12 using the following command line options:
 **-mode D3D11**, **-mode D3D12**.